The 1st World Myth of Choice

 “Rich” can also be in health, status, knowledge, opportunities, time, etc. — a power dynamic is key.

 On “In Data We Trust”, a study was initiated to see if Protestant ideals had an effect on a nation’s prosperity.
 Free will is often preached at churches to explain everything from the existence of evil, to faith justification and material success.

 The idea persists because it is tied to freedom and responsibility: “If I am not in control, why should I take responsibility for my actions?”
 Yet copious studies from science, economics, mathematics, and theology seem to point by consilience, to the impossibility of free will.

-Are Americans victims of their own culture?
+Are we victims of our culture?

 The idea of “choice” is pervasive in popular culture like books, movies and games.
 Take a sample from Disney’s Marvel series What If?, or Netflix’s Ozark (spot the word “choice” in their introductions) — both targeted toward families, the foundation for our values.
 This pattern expands onto more serious issues, from gender and abortion to vaccines: “Gender is a choice”, “My body, my choice”.
 Be warned, popularity does not equate truth.
 Repetition makes a lie come true and propagandists know this.

 Consider the possibility that the “choice ideology” might be a subconscious construct of propaganda